wzhudev/reverse-linear-sync-engine/README.md

 For actions of type "I", "V", "U" and "C", LSE will **rebase** `UpdateTransactions` onto them.

 > [!NOTE] Code References
+>
 > - `ng.applyDelta`: `SyncClient.applyDelta`
 > - `uce.rebaseTransactions`: `SyncActionStore.addSyncPacket`
 > - `zu.rebase`: `UpdateTransaction.rebase`

 When applying a sync action, conflicts can arise with local transactions.
 For example, imagine your colleague changes the assignee to Alice, while you simultaneously change the assignee to Bob.
-The server processes your colleague’s update first, so according to the "last-writer-wins" principle, the assignee on the server ends up as Bob.
+The server processes your colleague's update first, so according to the "last-writer-wins" principle, the assignee on the server ends up as Bob.

-Here’s what happens on your client: you create an `UpdateTransaction` to change the assignee, but before this transaction is executed by the server, your client receives a delta packet, updating the assignee to Alice.
+Here's what happens on your client: you create an `UpdateTransaction` to change the assignee, but before this transaction is executed by the server, your client receives a delta packet, updating the assignee to Alice.
 At this point, LSE needs to perform a rebasing, because, following the "last-writer-wins" principle, the in-memory model needs to be reverted back to Bob.

 This rebasing occurs in the `rebaseTransactions` method, where all `UpdateTransaction` objects in the queue call the `rebase` method.
 The `original` value of each transaction is updated to reflect the value from the delta packet (in this case, Alice), and the in-memory model is reset to Bob.
 Fairly speaking, it is very similar to OT!